npbarnes/Ziggurats.jl/README.md

 1. **Use more layers**.
 The more layers there are, the more rarely the fallback is required, the smaller its impact on overall performance.
-This is probably a good choice in most situations unless your application is memory constrained or sensitive to the maximum possible latency.
+This is probably a good choice in most situations unless your application is memory constrained (including cache memory) or sensitive to the maximum possible latency.
+I recommend benchmarking your application with different powers of two numbers of layers up to the limits mentioned above.

 2. **Use a bounded domain**.
 Ziggurats on bounded domains don't use a fallback at all, so you can just pick an outer limit that's beyond the majority of the probability mass.
 This